 That's my takeaway, but I'd love for you to revisit one of your favorite movies and figure out yours.

 Needless to say, the 25th Anniversary event was inspiring, and it's my understanding that they're doing this on a sort of tour.
-So if you get to go to this event, DO NOT MISS IT.
+If you get to go to this event, DO NOT MISS IT.
 In fact, I recommend going to any event like this that you can find if you're an aspiring screenwriter, director, or even actor.
 I'm seeing things from the production side of the street because that's what I'm into, but if you love film at all, these things have a tendency to hit you right where you live in the best way possible.
-So viva la cinema, and long live the happy 80's classic, Back to the Future.